ZhiYuanZeng/fairseq-moe/README.md

 `eval_capacity_factor` has a great influence on the translation performance.
 For evaluation on OPUS-100, `eval_capacity_factor` should be set to at least 0.5.
 As for the evaluation on WMT17-en-fr, setting `eval_capacity_factor=-1` is enough.

+# Hyperparamter tuning
+According to our experiments, ratio1 ($\alpha$) should be set to a low value, like 0.2, while ratio2 ($\beta$) should be set to a high value, like 0.5.

+If the model is SCoMoE-Feat, ratio1 and ratio2 should be the power of 2, for example 0.5, 0.25, 0.125, otherwise the communication will be slow.

 ## Optimizations based on moe benchmark of fairseq
 ### dist-mmap
 fairseq use `mmap` to load datasets, which loads the data stored in `.bin` file according to the data index stored in `.index` file.
 The data index records the position of each sentence in `.bin` file.
 While training, fairseq loads all `.index` file in memmory, which requires huge memory if dataset is large.
 To avoids memory overflow, we implement `dist-mmap`, which shard the data index on multiple process.
 That means each process only loads a part of data index.
 However, it only works for data parallel and moe parallel.